whatisnuclear/website/thorium.md

 <span class="label label-success">Update:</span> See our <a href="{% link msr.md %}">full page on Molten Salt Reactors</a> for more info.

-One especially cool possibility suitable for the thermal-breeding capability of the Th-U fuel cycle is the molten salt reactor (MSR), or as one particular MSR is commonly known on the internet, the Liquid Fluoride Thorium Reactors (LFTR).
+One especially cool possibility suitable for the slow-neutron breeding capability of the Th-U fuel cycle is the molten salt reactor (MSR), or as one particular MSR is commonly known on the internet, the Liquid Fluoride Thorium Reactors (LFTR).
 In these, fuel is not cast into pellets, but is rather dissolved in a vat of liquid salt.
 The chain reaction heats the salt, which naturally convects